Why publish in RBT?

 How to publish in RBT?

-Our journal publishes articles in all fields of tropical biology and conservation.
+Our journal publishes in all fields of tropical biology and conservation.

-Selection criteria are the amount of new information, quality and interest to a general readership.
+Selection criteria are the amount and quality of new information and interest to a general readership.
 The studied ecosystems, or at least the organisms, must be predominantly tropical.